benjamin-manning/website_benjaminmanning.io/content/authors/admin/_index.md

 ---
 ### **Professional**

-I am a master's student at the Harvard Kennedy School focusing on the intersections of decision making, data science, and leadership.
+I am a master's student at the Harvard Kennedy School focusing on the intersections of decision making, data science, and economics.
 I have done research in management and political science at both Dartmouth College and Harvard, with additional experience teaching all levels of math and statistics (from elementary school to graduate level courses) and working in quantitative finance.
-Following the completion of my master's program, I plan to pursue a PhD focusing on behavioral decision making or behavioral economics.
+Following the completion of my master's program, I plan to apply to doctoral programs in the quantitative social sciences in a few years.
 I am currently looking for full-time employment beginning May 2021.

 ### **Personal**

-Outside of my work you can find me: hiking in New Hampshire, cycling, playing soccer almost at the division III level, reading and subsequently napping, aggressively playing Settlers of Catan, unsuccessfully trying to cook Thai food, oonoodling on the guitar, traveling to random places, or simply spending time with friends.
+Outside of my work you can find me: hiking in New Hampshire, cycling, playing soccer almost at the division III level, reading and subsequently napping, aggressively playing Settlers of Catan, unsuccessfully trying to cook Thai food, noodling on the guitar, traveling to random places, or simply spending time with friends.